moyni77/ansible-docker-ucp/README.md

 - End-to-end security model with secrets management, image signing and image security scanning.

-More information about Docker Enterprise Edition can be found here: [https://www.docker.com/enterprise-edition](https://www.docker.com/enterprise-edition)
+More information about Docker Enterprise Edition can be found at: [https://www.docker.com/enterprise-edition](https://www.docker.com/enterprise-edition)

-## About Simplivity
+## About HPE Simplivity

-Simplivity is an enterprise-grade hyper-converged platform uniting best-in-class data services with the world's best-selling server.
+HPE Simplivity is an enterprise-grade hyper-converged platform uniting best-in-class data services with the world's best-selling server.

 Rapid proliferation of applications and the increasing cost of maintaining legacy infrastructure causes significant IT challenges for many organizations.
 With HPE SimpliVity, you can streamline and enable IT operations at a fraction of the cost of traditional and public cloud solutions by combining your IT infrastructure and advanced data services into a single, integrated solution.
 HPE SimpliVity is a powerful, simple, and efficient hyperconverged platform that joins best-in-class data services with the world’s best-selling server and offers the industry’s most complete guarantee.

-More information about Simplivity can be found here: [https://www.hpe.com/us/en/integrated-systems/simplivity.html](https://www.hpe.com/us/en/integrated-systems/simplivity.html)
+More information about HPE Simplivity can be found at: [https://www.hpe.com/us/en/integrated-systems/simplivity.html](https://www.hpe.com/us/en/integrated-systems/simplivity.html)

 **Target Audience:** This document is primarily aimed at technical individuals working in the development side of the pipeline, such as technical architects, developers and system administrators, but anybody with an interest in automating the provisioning of virtual servers and containers may find this document useful.

-**Assumptions:** This document assumes a minimum understanding of concepts like virtualization, containerization and some knowledge around Linux and VMWare technologies.
+**Assumptions:** This document assumes a minimum understanding of concepts like virtualization, containerization and some knowledge around Linux® and VMWare® technologies.

 ## Required Versions

 The following software versions were used to implement the playbooks that are described in later sections.
-Other version may work but have not been tested.
+Other versions may work but have not been tested.

 - Ansible 2.2 and 2.3.
 Please note that the playbooks will not work with Ansible 2.4 due to an open defect https://github.com/ansible/ansible/issues/32000.
 Do not use Ansible 2.4 until this defect is fixed.
 - Docker EE 17.06 (tested with UCP 2.2.3 and 2.2.4 and DTR 2.4.0)
-- Red Hat Enterprise Linux 7.3 and 7.4
+- Red Hat® Enterprise Linux 7.3 and 7.4
 - VMWare ESXi 6.5.0 and vCenter 6.5.0
 - HPE SimpliVity OmniStack 3.7.1.60

 # Architecture

 The development environment is comprised of two HPE SimpliVity 380 Gen10 servers.
-HPE recommends dual socket SimpliVity systems with at least 14 CPU cores per socket (28 total cores per system) for optimal performance and support during HA failover scenario.
+HPE recommends dual socket HPE SimpliVity systems with at least 14 CPU cores per socket (28 total cores per system) for optimal performance and support during HA failover scenario.
 Please refer to Appendix A for a sample BOM.
-Since the SimpliVity technology relies on VMware virtualization, the servers are managed using vCenter.
+Since the HPE SimpliVity technology relies on VMware virtualization, the servers are managed using vCenter.
 The load among the two hosts will be shared as per Figure 1.

 Uptime is paramount for any users implementing Docker containers in business critical environments.
-Express Containers offers various levels of high availability (HA) to support continuous availability.
+HPE Express Containers with Docker EE offers various levels of high availability (HA) to support continuous availability.
 All containers including the Docker system containers are protected by Docker’s swarm mode.
 Swarm mode can protect against individual hardware, network, and container failures based on the user’s declarative model.
-Express Containers with Docker EE also deploys load balancers in the system to help with container traffic management.
+HPE Express Containers with Docker EE also deploys load balancers in the system to help with container traffic management.
 There are three load balancer VMs – UCP load balancer, DTR load balancer, and Docker worker node load balancer.
 Since these load balancers exist in VMs, they have some degree of HA but may incur some downtime during the restoration of these VMs due to a planned or unplanned outage.
 For optimal HA configuration, the user should consider implementing a HA load balancer architecture using the Virtual Router Redundancy Protocol (VRRP).
 For more information see http://www.haproxy.com/solutions/high-availability/.

 ![Solution Architecture][dev-architecture]